Leaving Las Vegas: Filming

 Figgis had problems because permits were not issued for some street scenes.
 This caused him to film some scenes on the Las Vegas strip in one take to avoid the police, which Figgis said benefited production and the authenticity of the acting, remarking "I've always hated the convention of shooting on a street, and then having to stop the traffic, and then having to tell the actors, 'Well, there's meant to be traffic here, so you're going to have to shout.'
 And they're shouting, but it's quiet and they feel really stupid, because it's unnatural.
 You put them up against a couple of trucks, with it all happening around them, and their voices become great".
-Filming took place over 28 days.
+Filming took place over 28 days during the autumn of 1994.

 Release

+Box office

 Leaving Las Vegas had a limited release on October 27, 1995.
 As it won awards from multiple film critics’ organizations and earned four Academy Award nominations, the film's release was expanded and it ultimately opened nationwide on February 9, 1996.
 United Artists distributed the film in North America, while RCV Film Distribution and Atalanta Filmes handled the European release, and 21st Century Film Corporation distributed the film in Australia.
 MGM/UA reportedly spent less than $2 million marketing the film, which included TV spots and ads in industry publications.

-Reception

 The film was a success at the box office, particularly considering its budget, grossing $49.8 million.

+Critical reception

 On Rotten Tomatoes, the film received an approval rating of 91% based on 53 reviews, with an average rating of 7.7/10.
 The website's critical consensus reads, "Oscar-awarded Nicolas Cage finds humanity in his character as it bleeds away in this no frills, exhilaratingly dark portrait of destruction."
 It also holds a score of 82 out of 100 on Metacritic, based on 23 critics, indicating "universal acclaim".

 Roger Ebert from Chicago Sun-Times and Rick Groen from The Globe and Mail gave the film high marks.
 Ebert wrote, "If there are two unplayable roles in the stock repertory, they are the drunk and the whore with a heart of gold.
 Cage and Shue make these cliches into unforgettable people."
-Ebert named the film "best of 1995" and included it in his "best of the decade" list in the number 8 spot.
+Ebert named the film "best of 1995", and would eventually rank it as the eighth best film of the 1990s.

 Leonard Klady from Variety wrote Leaving Las Vegas was "certainly among a scant handful of films that have taken an unflinching view of dependency."

+Charles Switzer writing for Bright Lights Film Journal in 2025 said, "Even after three decades, Leaving Las Vegas remains a raw and powerful experience for its ability to portray heavy scenes that do not offer the viewer any reprieve or hope whatsoever.
+It stands as a testament to the power of indie filmmaking to provoke, challenge, and deeply move audiences through bold and unconventional artistry."